tonytw1/osm-jigsaw/README.md

 ## OpenStreetMap Jigsaw

+An area based approach to geocoding with OpenStreetMap extracts.

 Gecoding is the art turning a location point into a human readable name (and vice versa).
 (ie. 51.0, -0.3 <--> London, United Kingdon).